hraban/tomono/README.md

 every subrepo to the eponymous branch in the monorepo, with all files (including in the history) rewritten to live under a subdirectory.

+Features:

+* Preserve full history and commit hashes of all repositories.
+* Don't Stop The World: keep working in your other repositories during the migration and pull the changes into the monorepo as you go.
+* No conflicts: Each original repository keeps their directory structure, no merging required.
+All files are moved into a subdirectory.

 ## Usage